Compare Visa credit cards

 - Security services.
 In addition to the security services offered by Visa, such as “Verified by Visa”, credit card providers may offer 24/7 fraud-monitoring services, daily transaction limits or even the ability to temporarily lock your card if you have misplaced it.
 All credit cards are chip-and-PIN products, which offer superior security for in-person payments.

-The history of Visa
+The history of Visa – when did Visa launch?

 Visa’s history dates back to 1958 when the Bank of America launched the BankAmericard.
-This was the first mass-marketed credit card program, and it quickly grew in popularity.
+This was the first mass-marketed credit card program and it quickly grew in popularity.

 By the 1970s, BankAmericard was an independent entity and went on to take the name Visa.
 Visa then launched VisaNet, which was the first electronic payment authorisation, clearing and settlement system in the world.
 It has continued to grow as a card payment processor since then and, like Mastercard, has been at the forefront of technologies including chip cards and contactless payments.